michelangelodorado/outofband-apidisovery/README.md

 ### 1. Configure BIG-IP with Two Virtual Servers

 #### a.
 API Application (SSL Offloading)
-- Configure the first virtual server for the API application.
+- Configure the first virtual server for the API application (In my example, it is named /Common/api-gw)
-- Implement SSL offloading for enhanced security.
+- Implement SSL offloading, attach http profile if there isn't so we can use the iRule.

 #### b.
 Internal VS for Encrypted HSL
 - Set up the second virtual server for internal communication.